 We currently compete against companies offering video software solutions and have increasingly seen competition from integrated end-to-end solutions and a large number of OTT players.
 To the extent the products developed are competitive with and not complementary to our products, they may be more cost-effective than our solutions, which could result in cable television system operators and telecommunications companies discontinuing their purchases of our on-demand products.
 Due to the rapidly evolving markets in which we compete, new competitors with greater market presence and financial resources than we have may further intensify competition.
-Increased competition could result in price reductions, cancellations of purchase orders, loss of business with current customers to competitors, and loss of market share which would adversely affect our business, financial condition and results of operations.
+Increased competition could result in price reductions, cancellations of purchase orders, loss of business with current customers to competitors, and loss of market share which would adversely affect our business, financial condition, results of operations and cash flows.
 Many of our current and potential competitors have greater financial, selling and marketing, technical and other resources than we do.
 They may be in better position to withstand any significant reduction in capital spending by customers in our markets and may not be as susceptible to downturns in a particular market.
-Moreover, our competitors, realizing and maintaining these advantages will require a continue dhigh level of investment by us in research and product development, marketing and customer service and support.
+Moreover, our competitors may also foresee the course of market developments more accurately and sooner than we do.
+Although we believe that we have certain technological and other advantages over our competitors, realizing and maintaining these advantages will require a continued high level of investment by us in research and product development, marketing and customer service and support.
 In the future, we may not have sufficient resources to continue to make these investments or to make the technological advances necessary to compete successfully with our existing competitors or with new competitors.
 If we are unable to compete effectively, our business, prospects, financial condition and operating results would be materially adversely affected.

-If we fail to respond to rapidly changing technologies related to multiscreen video, our business, financial condition and results of operations would be materially adversely affected because the competitive advantage of our products and services relative to those of our competitors would decrease.
+If we fail to respond to rapidly changing technologies related to multiscreen video, our business, financial condition, results of operations and cash flows would be materially adversely affected because the competitive advantage of our products and services relative to those of our competitors would decrease.